psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 Maxwell worked with 4 laws to produce a unified theory of classical electromagnetism.
 These are:

-Gauss's Law of Electrical Flux 🡪 point charges radiate an electric field outwards as if there is a net charge inside a Gaussian surface (surface that smoothly encloses charge), there must be charge leaving it
+Gauss's Law of Electrical Flux $\rightarrow$ point charges radiate an electric field outwards as if there is a net charge inside a Gaussian surface (surface that smoothly encloses charge), there must be charge leaving it

-Gauss’s Law of Magnetic Flux 🡪 Magnetic field lines are always looped thus, there are no magnetic monopoles
+Gauss’s Law of Magnetic Flux $\rightarrow$ Magnetic field lines are always looped thus, there are no magnetic monopoles

-Faraday's Law of Electromagnetic Induction 🡪 a changing magnetic field generates a changing electric field
+Faraday's Law of Electromagnetic Induction $\rightarrow$ a changing magnetic field generates a changing electric field

-Ampere's Circuital Law 🡪 a changing electric field generates a changing magnetic field perpendicular to the plane of the electric field (using the displacement current).
+Ampere's Circuital Law $\rightarrow$ a changing electric field generates a changing magnetic field perpendicular to the plane of the electric field (using the displacement current).
 Involves μ<sub>0</sub> and ε<sub>0</sub> which can be measured in laboratory.

 **Prediction of EM waves:**